United States House of Representatives: Personnel, mail and office expenses

 House members are eligible for a Member's Representational Allowance (MRA) to support them in their official and representational duties to their district.
 The MRA is calculated based on three components: one for personnel, one for official office expenses and one for official or franked mail.
 The personnel allowance is the same for all members; the office and mail allowances vary based on the members' district's distance from Washington, D.C., the cost of office space in the member's district, and the number of non-business addresses in their district.
 These three components are used to calculate a single MRA that can fund any expense—even though each component is calculated individually, the franking allowance can be used to pay for personnel expenses if the member so chooses.
 In 2011 this allowance averaged $1.4 million per member, and ranged from $1.35 to $1.67 million.

 The Personnel allowance was $944,671 per member in 2010.
 Each member may employ no more than 18 permanent employees.
 Members' employees' salary is capped at $168,411 as of 2009.

 Travel allowance

-Before being sworn into office each member-elect and one staffer can be paid for one round trip between their home in their congressional district and Washington, D.C. for organization caucuses.
-Current members are allowed "a sum for travel based on the following formula: 64 times the rate per mile ... multiplied by the mileage between Washington, DC, and the furthest point in a Member's district, plus 10%."
+Before being sworn into office, each member-elect and one staffer can be paid for one round trip between their home in their congressional district and Washington, D.C., for organization caucuses.
+Members are allowed "a sum for travel based on the following formula: 64 times the rate per mile ... multiplied by the mileage between Washington, DC, and the furthest point in a Member's district, plus 10%."
 As of January 2012 the rate ranges from 0.41 to 1.32 $/mi based on distance ranges between D.C. and the member's district.